-Fresh fruit is usually served with a continental breakfast.
-The most traditional fruits are strawberries, melon, grapefruit, banana, blueberries, raspberries, orange and grapes.
+If your guests are fans of fresh fruits, such as strawberries, melon, grapefruit, banana, blueberries, raspberries, orange and grapes, then they will probably be satisfied with the breakfast items being served.
 Tropical fruits, such as pineapple, papaya, mango and guava, are not as traditional but are still served in places where they are available.
 Fruit may be topped with honey, seeds, cottage cheese or other items.
 You may also serve a mixed fruit salad.

 Dairy and Cereals

 Dairy products, such as yogurt, cheese or milk, provide your guests with protein options.
 It is traditional to serve plain or fruit-flavored yogurt with granola and fresh berries.
 Cold cereals, such as corn flakes or oat bran are also common.
 Serve cold cereals with milk and fruit, such as strawberries or blueberries.
 If you want to include a hot item, then oatmeal or cream of wheat can be an easy to make and popular choice.
 Mild-flavored cheese, such as mozzarella or soft cheddar, paired with fresh bread or crackers, are another option that attendees may enjoy.